 A MEF is supported by a fully capable Marine TACC.
 The ACE commander plans and directs MAGTF air operations and related aviation activities from this facility.
-The Marine TACC maintains communications with higher, adjacent, and external headquarters, subordinate aircraft groups, and other MACCS agencies.
-The Marine TACC exchanges tactical digital information in the joint and multinational arena through data link interface.
+The Marine TACC maintains

 Marine Expeditionary Unit

 The ACE typically associated with a MEU cannot perform all six functions of Marine aviation.
 It contains the necessary assets and agencies to conduct operations ashore for a limited time.
 The MEU can be supported from its sea base or from shore-based facilities in a joint environment.
 Centralized command and control of air operations are retained by the Navy TACC.